 You’ll frequently find the better price at off-site parking lots, rather than at airport lots.
 Do your research.
 (Have we said this enough?)
-At JFK International Airport, parking in the long-term economy lot costs $18 for the first 24 hours and $6 for each eight-hour period thereafter.
+At Newark Liberty International Airport, parking in the long-term economy lot costs $18 for the first 24 hours and $6 for each eight-hour period thereafter.
 So if you’re parking your car for exactly seven days, you’ll pay $126.
-The Parking Spot, which promises shuttles every five to seven minutes at 22 airports, offers a coupon to get airport valet parking for just $14.90 a day ($104.30 for the week).
+The Parking Spot, an off-airport service nearby, charges just $87 for a week, including taxes and fees.

 Which items do you avoid buying at the airport?
 Share your tips in the comments.